^

 • pituitary.

-The absence of the effect of estrogens on the woman's organism determines the characteristic features of the phenotype: the eunuchoid physique - high growth, long limbs, sparse hair on the pubic region and in the armpits, hypoplasia of the mammary glands, labia, reduction of the size of the uterus and ovaries.
+The absence of estrogen influence on the female body causes characteristic features of the phenotype: eunuchoid body type - tall stature, long limbs, sparse hair growth on the pubis and in the armpits, hypoplasia of the mammary glands, labia, decreased size of the uterus and ovaries.
 The severity of clinical symptoms depends on the degree of gonadotropic insufficiency.

-Clinically, for patients with gonadotropic insufficiency, amenorrhea is characteristic: primary in 70% of cases, secondary in 30% of cases (more typical of hypothalamic form).
+Clinically, amenorrhea is characteristic of patients with gonadotropic insufficiency: primary in 70% of cases, secondary in 30% of cases (more characteristic of the hypothalamic form).

 Special research methods

-• The diagnosis is based on the results of hormonal research.
-Low serum levels of LH (<5 IU / L), FSH (<3 IU / L) and estradiol (<100 pmol / L) are typical for normal concentration of other hormones.
+• The diagnosis is established based on the results of a hormonal study.
+Typically, the serum levels of LH (< 5 IU/L), FSH (< 3 IU/L) and estradiol (< 100 pmol/L) are low, with normal concentrations of other hormones.

 • Ultrasound of the pelvic organs (to determine the degree of hypoplasia of the uterus and ovaries).